AdrianaDJ/azure-docs-powershell.tr-TR/docs-conceptual/azurermps-4.4.1/migration-guide.4.0.0.md

 ## <a name="breaking-changes-to-network-cmdlets"></a>Ağ cmdlet’lerinde bozucu değişiklikler

-Bu sürümden aşağıdaki cmdlet’ler etkilenmiştir:
+Bu sürümden aşağıdaki cmdlet’ler etkilenir:

 ### <a name="new-azurermvirtualnetworkgatewayconnection"></a>New-AzureRmVirtualNetworkGatewayConnection
 - `EnableBgp`parametresi, `boolean` yerine `string` alacak şekilde değiştirildi